Naval Act of 1794: Purpose

-In 1785, two American merchant ships had been captured by the Muslim state of Algiers, and then Minister to France Thomas Jefferson decided that an American naval force was needed to protect the passage of American vessels through the Mediterranean.
+In 1785, two American merchant ships had been captured by the Muslim state of Algiers, and Minister to France Thomas Jefferson decided that an American naval force was needed to protect the passage of American vessels through the Mediterranean.
 Jefferson's recommendations were initially met with indifference and even hostility from a Congress that feared both the expense and the political dominance of a powerful naval establishment.
 The House of Representatives in 1786, and the Senate in 1791, discussed various proposals for a naval force, including estimates of costs for building frigates, but none were acted upon.
 Only in 1793, when Muslim pirates from Algiers had captured eleven additional merchant ships, was a proposal finally taken seriously.

-A bill was presented to the House of Representatives on January 20, 1794, providing for the construction of four ships to carry forty-four guns each, and two ships to carry thirty-six guns each – by purchase or otherwise.
-The bill also provided pay and sustenance for naval officers, Marine officers, petty officers, sailors, and Marines, and outlined how each ship should be crewed in order to operate them.
+A bill was presented to the House of Representatives on January 20, 1794, providing for the construction of four ships to carry 44 guns each, and two ships to carry 36 guns each – by purchase or otherwise.
+The bill also provided pay and sustenance for naval officers, Marine officers, petty officers, sailors, and marines, and outlined how each ship should be crewed in order to operate them.
 Opposition to the bill was strong and a clause was added that should peace be established with Algiers the construction of the ships was to cease.

 Piracy had not been a problem when the American colonies were a part of the British Empire; the Royal Navy protected American vessels, since they belonged to subjects of the British Crown.
 After the American Revolutionary War, however, that protection was lost, and many foreign powers found that they could harass American merchant ships with impunity.
-Indeed, once the French Revolution started, Britain also started interdicting American merchant ships and there was little the fledgling American government could do about it.
+Indeed, once the French Revolution started, Great Britain also started interdicting American merchant ships and there was little the fledgling American government could do about it.
 This was a major philosophical shift for the young Republic, many of whose leaders felt that a Navy would be too expensive to raise and maintain, and would unnecessarily provoke the European powers, in particular Great Britain.
 In the end, however, it was felt necessary to protect American interests at sea.